 "I want to live as long as I can and keep building that castle bigger and bigger and bigger."

 PARENTS ALERT: Bishop's Castle may look like Hogwarts, but Jim Bishop is no cuddly Dumbledore.
-He's a tough-talking man with strong, extreme beliefs, and sometimes he expresses them bluntly and loudly.
+He's a tough-talking man with strong beliefs, and sometimes he expresses them bluntly and loudly.
 If you or your children want to avoid potentially offensive rants (involving politics and race), you may want to steer clear.